Jhammett03/Jhammett03.github.io/README.md

 # Jared Hammett's Personal Website
-This is a personal website built using the Hack4Impact Starter Pack!
+This is a personal website built using HTML, CSS, and Javascript!

 [Visit it Here!](https://Jhammett03.github.io/main)